 An applicant that is not a State or local court and has not received a grant from the Institute within the past three years should state whether it is either a national non-profit organization controlled by, operating in conjunction with, and serving the judicial branches of State governments, or a national non-profit organization for the education and training of State court judges and support personnel (see section II.).
 If the applicant is a nonjudicial unit of Federal, State, or local government, it must explain whether the proposed services could be adequately provided by non-governmental entities.

 h.
 Staff Capability

 The applicant should include a summary of the training and experience of the key staff members and consultants that qualify them for conducting and managing the proposed project.
 Resumes of identified staff should be attached to the application.
-If one or more key staff members and Start Printed Page 63267consultants are not known at the time of the application, a description of the criteria that would be used to select persons for these positions should be included.
+If one or more key staff members and consultants are not known at the time of the application, a description of the criteria that would be used to select persons for these positions should be included.
 The applicant also should identify the person who would be responsible for managing and reporting on the financial aspects of the proposed project.

 i.
 Organizational Capacity

 Applicants that have not received a grant from the Institute within the past three years should include a statement describing their capacity to administer grant funds, including the financial systems used to monitor project expenditures (and income, if any), and a summary of their past experience in administering grants, as well as any resources or capabilities that they have that would particularly assist in the successful completion of the project.

 Unless requested otherwise, an applicant that has received a grant from the Institute within the past three years should describe only the changes in its organizational capacity, tax status, or Start Printed Page 57387financial capability that may affect its capacity to administer a grant.